juseljuk/watsonx-orchestrate-workshop/part8-multi-agent-orchestration/README.md

 # - Handles all hotel-related operations
 ```

-**Why this works:**<br>
+**Why this works:**

-- Orchestrator recognizes it lacks the tools needed for the task<br>
+- Orchestrator recognizes it lacks the tools needed for the task
-- It must delegate to a specialist agent that has those tools<br>
+- It must delegate to a specialist agent that has those tools
-- This creates natural routing based on capability boundaries<br>
+- This creates natural routing based on capability boundaries
 - Prevents the orchestrator from trying to handle domain-specific tasks directly

 ---